Pet Info Hut - Expert Tips: Pet Health Care And Nutrition Facts

 Allergies

 For allergies, your vet might recommend antihistamines or other medications.
-Identifying and avoiding the allergen is also important.
+It is also important to identify and avoid allergens.
 This might involve changing your cat’s diet or cleaning your home more often.

 Foreign Objects